Interstate 78 in New Jersey: History

-In 2006–2007 the highway between Route 24 (exit 48) and the Garden State Parkway (exit 52) was rebuilt.
+From 2006 to 2007, the highway between Route 24 (exit 48) and the Garden State Parkway (exit 52) was rebuilt.
 This included redecking of bridge decks and covering the deteriorated concrete pavement with an asphalt overlay.
-Exit 52 was reconstructed due to missing ramps from the Garden State Parkway and I-78 since the I-278 connection was canceled.
+Exit 52 was reconstructed due to missing ramps from the Garden State Parkway and I-78 since the I-287 connection was canceled.
 Construction began in June 2008, with the ramp from the northbound Garden State Parkway to westbound I-78 being completed in September 2009.
 The connection between the southbound Garden State Parkway and eastbound I-78 was completed in December 2010.
 In 2012–2013, the deteriorating concrete surface of I-78 between the Garden State Parkway (exit 52) and US 1/9 and US 22 (exit 57) was resurfaced with an asphalt overlay; this had been the last section of I-78 within New Jersey that was still concrete.

 In the early 2020s, the NJTA announced plans to widen its section of I-78, between I-95 and Jersey City, from four to six lanes.
 Preliminary studies for the project began in 2021; at the time, the project was slated to begin in 2023 and be complete in 2026.
 The project faced significant opposition from residents of neighboring communities.
 The project, originally budgeted at $4.7 billion, had increased to $10.6 billion by late 2022.

+The section of 12th Street east of Marin Boulevard, which carries the eastbound I-78 and Route 139 toward the Holland Tunnel in Jersey City, was narrowed from six to four lanes after open road tolling was implemented at the Holland Tunnel.
+Subsequently, in 2025, the United States Department of Transportation awarded a $25 million grant to the PANYNJ to narrow the stretch of 12th Street between Jersey Avenue and Marin Boulevard.